 CalMHSA does not have any employees and contracts for all necessary services.
 This includes contracts for the development and implementation of prevention and early intervention (PEI) programs on a statewide and regional basis.
-Currently, CalMHSA has awarded twenty four contracts to twenty two vendors.
+Currently, CalMHSA has awarded twenty eight contracts to twenty eight program partners.
 See www.calmhsa.org for a complete list of the statewide PEI approved contractors.